-GURNER Group has commenced construction works at its wellness-focused $1.7 billion Elysium Fields project in Melbourne’s Docklands.
+GURNER Group has held a sod turning ceremony at its wellness-focused $1.7 billion Elysium Fields project in Melbourne’s Docklands.

 The project at the 27,00sqm 208-226 Harbour Esplanade site comprises three buildings and more than 1,100 new apartments, with a portion of residences in the second building marked for affordable housing and prioritised for key workers.